cPanelRicky/tech-ESP/README.md

 Intro
 ----

-ESP or Enhanced Shell Prompt is an bash prompt that contains various checks to help an tech know whats happening on the server.
-Every time the PS1 prompt is rendered, checks for upcp, backups, easyapache, new SSH connections, and also service checks for yum locks, apache, exim, mysql are run.
-More checks will be introduced in future versions
+Enhanced Shell Prompt (ESP) is a Bash prompt that contains various checks to help a tech know what is happening on a server they are logged into.
+Every time the PS1 prompt is rendered, checks for upcp, backups, easyapache, new SSH connections, and also service checks for yum locks, apache, exim, mysql, and various other items are run.

 Usage
 -----